 You can see even more vanity ideas in my post on classic coastal bathroom vanities if you’re looking for even more ideas!

 We want the bathroom to have a slightly coastal feel, but we also want it to feel very classic, as we don’t ever intend to renovate it again once it’s done!
 Again, the products in the moodboard above are just placeholders as we continue to drill down into options and until we know more on what the actual costs of renovations will be.
 I also put this together so when we do have people over for bids, I have a visual to show them of what we’re tentatively thinking.

 Since this isn’t our master bath, I’m feeling much less specific about many of the selections, since it’s not something I personally have to stare at every day 😉 And again, since we’re leaning towards classic versus something trendy, we’re not looking at doing any crazy patterns, etc. or finding unique, one-of-a-kind items.

 I’ll plan to share additional inspiration and ideas in a separate post.
-But, in the meantime, I’d love to hear if you have any “musts” for guest bathrooms (or bathrooms in general) that we should consider for this space!
+But, in the meantime, I’d love to hear if you have any “musts” for guest bathrooms (or bathrooms in general) that we should consider for this guest bathroom renovation!